The Far Side: Exhibitions

 In 1987, a special exhibit of 527 black and white Far Side panels was shown in the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
 127 of the panels were originals, displayed in the rotunda on boards that held 50 panels each.
 Later the display became a traveling exhibit that was shown in San Francisco, Washington, D.C., Orlando, Chicago, Toronto, New York City, Denver, and Los Angeles.

-There was a Far Side gallery at the California Academy of Science that featured some of Larson's panels.
+There was a Far Side gallery at the California Academy of Sciences that featured some of Larson's panels.
 The exhibit included a giant microscope under which visitors could stand, based on one of Larson's cartoons.
 Looking up through the objective lens revealed a giant blinking eyeball.
 The building was torn down and replaced and the exhibit is no longer in the new facility.

 Legacy

-As described by Sarah Larson for The New Yorker, The Far Side's initial run came at a time where newspaper comics were generally more grounded, such as Peanuts, Garfield, For Better or For Worse and Doonesbury, and helped to introduce more modern and surreal humor into the comic pages that influence other strips such as Calvin and Hobbes and Bloom County as well as brought nerd humor to the forefront, reflected in series like The Simpsons.
+As described by Sarah Larson (who is unrelated to creator Gary Larson) for The New Yorker, The Far Side's initial run came at a time when newspaper comics were generally more grounded, such as Peanuts, Garfield, For Better or For Worse and Doonesbury.
+The comic also helped introduce more modern and surreal humor into the comic pages that influenced other strips such as Calvin and Hobbes and Bloom County; it also has brought nerd humor to the forefront, reflected in series like The Simpsons.